ahmedkhan1/nuxt-dadjokes-app/README.md

 # Nuxt Dadjokes App

 This project includes a nuxt app which utilizes dadjokes API.
-The purpose of this project to represent understanding of the nuxt framework.
+The purpose of this project is to represent understanding of the nuxt framework.
 The project is deployed on github action, and can be viewed with the following link.

 https://ahmedkhan1.github.io/nuxt-dadjokes-app/